SQL metrics

 - See below for SQL examples for each supported datasource.

-When your SQL is ready, select Validate Query.
-If the query validates, a number of fields in the form below will now become active.
+- When your SQL is ready, select Validate Query.
+If the query validates, a number of other fields in the form become active.

-- Set Column to the metric value in your SELECT statement
+- Set Column to the aggregated metric value from your SELECT statement (the value the metric will track).

-- If your SQL selected an additional column and grouped by (in addition to the Timestamp column), select that column as your Slice Column.
+- If your SQL includes a GROUP BY clause on a non-timestamp column, select that column as your Slice Column.

 - Optionally:

-If your table has a date-based partition column, you can optimize your query to query only the partitions where the data resides.
-To do this, you need to do two things:
+- If your table has a date-based partition column, you can optimize your query to query only the partitions where the data resides

 SQL examples